Feroza, the 22-year-old mother with plans to expand her enterprise

 Tailored market research

-“My new income means I can spend money on my daughter the way I think is best, without waiting for husband’s approval”
+“My new income means I can support my children the way I think is best, without waiting for anyone’s approval”

 Future sewn up

 Afghanistan’s child mortality rate is the highest outside sub-Saharan Africa: 99 out of every 1,000 children die before turning 5.
 (In Sweden, as a point of comparison, that number is 3 per 1,000.)
-Education, though improving, has historically been rare: only 7 percent of rural women are literate.
+Education, though improving, has historically been rare.

-Still, Feroza has every reason to be hopeful about her daughter’s future.
-Besides enabling her to buy more nutritious food, a growing income will help pay for crucial healthcare to protect her daughter from illness, and school supplies when she gets older.
+Still, Feroza has every reason to be hopeful about her children’s future.
+Besides enabling her to buy more nutritious food, a growing income will help pay for crucial healthcare to protect them from illness, and school supplies when she gets older.

-“My new income means I can spend money on my daughter the way I think is best, without waiting for husband’s approval,” she says.
+“My new income means I can support my children the way I think is best, without waiting for anyone’s approval,” she says.
 It’s no surprise.
-Across the developing world, $0.80 of every dollar earned by women goes to families.
-Men, by comparison, spend $0.30.

 Ever the entrepreneur, Feroza has no intention of stopping there.
-“I plan to expand my enterprise, hire and train other women, increase my production and target new clients,” she says.
+“I plan to expand my enterprise, hire and train more people, increase my production and target new clients,” she says.

 Monthly earnings 3,775 AFN (US $68)

-Able to provide healthcare, nutritious food and education for her daughter
+Able to provide healthcare, nutritious food and education for her children

 Hired three apprentices from local community